 All student teachers will be required to return to campus for one or more designated full day of training during their student teaching semester.
 Student teaching is graded credit/no credit.
 Students must follow the rules and regulations outlined in the College of Education's Student Teaching Handbook.

 Questions about any facet of student teaching should be directed to the Director for Field Experiences.
-The Director's office is located in the Knowledge and Assistance for Students in Education Office (KASE).
-The KASE Office is located in the College of Education Building C-128 and the phone number is (308) 865-8937.
+The Director's office is located in the Educator Certification Office in the College of Education Building C-128 and the phone number is (308) 865-8937.

 The Director for Field Experiences will determine whether a student is approved or denied admission to student teaching (TE 400).